CharlieMc0/universal-token-launcher/documentation/tech-stack.md

      - Combines on-chain data with application database
      - Returns token balances across all chains
      - Indicates deployer status for each token
+     - **Enhanced (May 2025)**: Now includes tokens where the user is the deployer, regardless of balance, ensuring token contracts remain visible to their owners

 5. **Chain Information**
    - **Status**: Implemented